 - Create a business plan

 - Register your business and complete any requirements

 If you start a window cleaning business, will it be profitable?

 You may think you need to work on large buildings like some professional window washing businesses to turn a profit.
 But you don't need to work on big projects to operate a profitable business.

-Most communities have a multitude of opportunities for people starting a window cleaning business, so if you have concerns about profits from your window washing business income, make a plan to start small and expand your operations over time.
-Research your competition and set up your business with an online presence to gain a better understanding of your community’s needs.
+Most communities have many opportunities for people to start a window cleaning business.
+If you have concerns about profits, it’s best to make a plan to start small and expand your operations over time.

 Estimate where you'll be in three months, six months, and one year.
 How many customers will you have?
 How much money will your business generate in a week or month?
 Are there seasonal fluctuations?
 If so, how will you cope with downtime and keep up during busy times?

 Your business has a better chance of long-term success if you have a target market in mind.
 Determine who your ideal customer is and if that market is viable for your business.